spacetelescope/romancal/docs/roman/introduction.rst

 /grp/crds/roman/references/roman/

-Each pipeline step records the reference file that it used in the value of a header keyword in the output data file.
-The keyword names use the syntax "R_<ref>", where <ref> corresponds to a 6-character version of the reference file type, such as ``R_DARK``, ``R_LINEAR``, and ``R_PHOTOM``.
+Each pipeline step records the reference file that it used in the value of aa attribute in the output data file.
+The attributes use the syntax "R_<ref>", where <ref> corresponds to a 6-character version of the reference file type, such as ``R_DARK``, ``R_LINEAR``, and ``R_PHOTOM``.